MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 - Appliance VM doesn't have internet access.
 - Appliance VM has internet access, but connectivity to one or more required URLs is being blocked, possibly due to a proxy or firewall.
 - Appliance VM is unable to reach a DNS server that can resolve internal names, such as vCenter endpoint for vSphere or cloud agent endpoint for Azure Stack HCI.
 The DNS server must also be able to resolve external addresses, such as Azure service addresses and container registry names.
 - Proxy server configuration on the management machine or Arc resource bridge configuration files is incorrect.
 This can impact both the management machine and the Appliance VM.
-When the `az arcappliance prepare` command is run and the host proxy isn't correctly configured, the management machine won't be able to connect and download OS images.
+When the `az arcappliance prepare` command is run and the host proxy isn't correctly configured, the management machine can't connect and download OS images.
 Internet access on the Appliance VM might be broken by incorrect or missing proxy configuration, which impacts the VM's ability to pull container images.

 #### Troubleshoot KVA timeout error

 To resolve the error, one or more network misconfigurations might need to be addressed.
-The steps below resolve the most common reasons for this error.

 1. The first step is to collect logs by Appliance VM IP (not by kubeconfig, as the kubeconfig could be empty if the deploy command didn't complete).
 Problems collecting logs are most likely due to the management machine being unable to reach the Appliance VM.

-   Once logs are collected, extract the folder and open `kva.log` for information on the failure.
-This can help pinpoint the cause of the KVA timeout error.
+   Once logs are collected, extract the folder and open `kva.log`.
+Review the log for information that might help pinpoint the cause of the KVA timeout error.

 1. The management machine must be able to communicate with the Appliance VM IP and Control Plane IP.
 Ping the Control Plane IP and Appliance VM IP from the management machine and verify that there's a response from both IPs.

-   If a request times out, the management machine can't communicate with the IP(s).
-This could be caused by a closed port, network misconfiguration or a firewall block.
+   If a request times out, the management machine can't communicate with the IPs.
+This issue might be caused by a closed port, network misconfiguration, or firewall block.
 Work with your network administrator to allow communication between the management machine to the Control Plane IP and Appliance VM IP.

 1. Appliance VM IP and Control Plane IP must be able to communicate with the management machine and vCenter endpoint (for VMware) or MOC cloud agent endpoint (for Azure Stack HCI).
 Work with your network administrator to ensure the network is configured to permit this communication.
-This might require adding a firewall rule to open port 443 from the Appliance VM IP and Control Plane IP to vCenter, or to open port 65000 and 55000 for Azure Stack HCI MOC cloud agent.
+You might need to add a firewall rule to open port 443 from the Appliance VM IP and Control Plane IP to vCenter, or to open port 65000 and 55000 for Azure Stack HCI MOC cloud agent.
 Review [network requirements for Azure Stack HCI](/azure-stack/hci/manage/azure-arc-vm-management-prerequisites#network-port-requirements) and [VMware](../vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script.md) for Arc resource bridge.

 1. Appliance VM IP and Control Plane IP need internet access to [these required URLs](#not-able-to-connect-to-url).
 Azure Stack HCI requires [additional URLs](/azure-stack/hci/manage/azure-arc-vm-management-prerequisites).
 Work with your network administrator to ensure that the IPs can access the required URLs.